-- AToM frames are carried across an MPLS backbone in the following manner: - Ingress and egress interfaces are non-MPLS interfaces. - Ingress PE encapsulates frame into MPLS; egress PE decapsulates. - Label stack of two labels is used (similar to an MPLS VPN). - Topmost label ("tunnel label") used for LSP PE to PE. - Second label ("VC label") identifies outgoing interface in the egress PE. - LDP has been extended to carry virtual circuit forwarding equivalence class (VC FEC). - A directed (multihop) LDP session is used from PE to PE.
+- Frames are carried across an MPLS backbone in the following manner: - Ingress and egress interfaces are non-MPLS interfaces. - Ingress PE encapsulates frame into MPLS; egress PE decapsulates. - Label stack of two labels is used. - Topmost label ("tunnel label") used for LSP PE to PE. - Second label ("VC label") identifies outgoing interface in the egress PE. - LDP has been extended to carry virtual circuit forwarding equivalence class (VC FEC). - A directed (multihop) LDP session is used from PE to PE.